2 Diagnostic horizons and other differentiae

 Redox-Mottled Horizon

 A redox-mottled horizon is a horizon affected in parts by reducing conditions as indicated by the presence of redox-segregations.
 These usually indicate intermittent saturation of the soil by water.
-A redox-mottled horizon is given the notation suffix (f) if no low-chroma colours are present, or (g) if they are (e.g. Bw(f), B(g), BC(g)).
+A redox-mottled horizon is identified by the suffix (f) or (g).

 A redox-mottled horizon has 2% or more redox segregations.
-If low chroma colours (moist chroma 2 or less, or moist chroma 3 with value 6 or more) occur, they must occupy less than 50% of the matrix exposed in a cut face of the horizon and are not dominant on ped faces.
+If low chroma colours occur, they must occupy less than 50% of the matrix exposed in a cut face of the horizon and must not be dominant on ped faces.

 The intermittent wetness may be caused by intermittent perched water, or by the fluctuating upper limits of deeper more prolonged groundwater.
 A redox-mottled horizon may represent more prolonged saturation and reduction in parent materials that are predominantly andesitic or basaltic compared with other parent materials.